RonasIT/laravel-swagger/readme.md

   Note about configs:
  - *auto-doc.route* - it's a route where will be located generated documentation
  - *auto-doc.basePath* - it's a route where located root of your api

+Also you can specify way to collect documentation by creating your custom data collector class.

 ## License